-Plea ase use the list below to determine the items that every applicant must bring to the immigrant visa interview: A copy of your NVC interview letter (does not apply to Diversity Visa, fiancé(e), adoptive, or asylee/refugee applicants).
-Unexpired passport valid for six (6) months beyond your intended date of entry to the United States and a photocopy of the biographic page (where your name and photo are located).
+Ple ase use the list below to determine the items that every applicant must bring to the immigrant visa interview.
+Any y documents that are not in English must be accompanied by a certified English translation: A copy of your NVC interview letter (does not apply to Diversity Visa, fiancé(e), adoptive, or asylee/refugee applicants).
+Unexpired passport valid for six (6) months beyond your intended date of entry to the United States and a photocopy of th biographic page (where your name and photo are located).
 Two (2) color passport-size photographs of each person applying for a visa (5 cm x 5 cm, or 2 inch x 2 inch).
-Please review our online photo requirements.
-Confirmation page from the Form DS-260 Application for an Immigrant Visa you submitted online at ceac.state.gov/iv or the form DS-160 Application for an Immigrant Visa submitted for fiancé(e) visa applicants.
-Your original birth certificate, English translation, and a photocopy.
-Medical examination results in a sealed envelope (if the physician gives you these results). Арр plicants who fall into any category listed in italics below should bring these additional documents: For family-based visa applications: The appropriate Form I-864 Affidavit of Support for each financial sponsor along with a photocopy of the sponsor's IRS transcript or most recent U.S. federal income tax return, and any relevant W-2s.
-Proof of your U.S. petitioner's status and domicile in the United States (photocopy of a U.S. passport, naturalization certificate, or lawful permanent resident card).
-Evidence of the relationship between the petitioner and visa applicant (such as photographs, letters, or emails).
-If you are married: Your original marriage certificate, English translation, and a photocopy.
-If you were previously married: Your original divorce or spouse's death certificate, English translation, and a photocopy.
-If you are older than 16 years of age: The original police certificate from your country of current residence and any country where you lived for more than 12 months.
-If these three items are all true, you must bring a more recent police certificate to the interview: You are older than 16 years; You previously obtained a police certificate and submitted it to NVC more than one year ago; and You still live in the country that issued the police certificate.
-If you are fiancé (e) applicant: Form I-864 Form I-864 is not required; however, evidence of support is required.
-This can be evidenced by a letter from the petitioner's employer showing current income, a prior year tax return, or by evidence from the applicant that they will be self-supporting.
-Examples of evidence from the applicant include information regarding past employment, education obtained, or certifications held.
+Please review our online photo requirements .
+Confirmation page from the Form DS-260 Application for an Immigrant Visa you submitted online at ceac.state.gov/iv .
+Your original birth certificate and a photocopy.
+Medical examination results in a sealed envelope (if the physician gives you these results).
+Original of birth certificates for all children of the principal applicant (even if he or she is not accompanying you).
+Apı plicants who fall into any category listed in italics below should bring these additional documents: For immediate relative and family-based visa applications: Most recent U.S. federal income tax return, and any relevant W-2s from your petitioner and if applicable, your joint sponso U.S. petitioner's original birth certificate and if applicable, original marriage certificate Evidence of the relationship between the petitioner and visa applicant (such as photographs, letters, or emails) from the beginning of your relationship to the present.
+Evidence must be printed out; the embassy will not accept evidence on electronic media.
+If you are married: Your original marriage certificate and a photocopy.
+If you were previously married: Your original divorce or spouse's death certificate, and a photocopy.
+If you are older than 16 years of age: The original police certificate from your country of current residence and countries of previous residence.
+(Note: To obtain a Fiji police certificate, you must submit a U.S. Embassy Fiji Police Clearance Form to the police station.
+You can get a copy of this form on page 8 of the print version of these instructions.)
+If these three items are all true, you must bring a more recent police certificate to the interview: 1.
+You are older than 16 years; 2.
+You obtained a police certificate and submitted it to NVC more than one year ago; and 3.
+You still live in the country that issued the police certificate; 4.
+If as a member of the Fiji Military Force, you were deployed for peacekeeping duties to any country abroad.
 For employment-based visa applications: Letter from your U.S. employer dated less than one month ago.
-If you have ever been convicted of a crime: Court and criminal records, English translation, and a photocopy.
-If you have served in any country's military: Military records, English translation, and a photocopy.
-If you are adopted: Adoption papers or custody documents, English translation, and a photocopy.

-If you are the petitioner's stepchild: The original marriage certificate of the petitioner and your biological parent, English translation, and a photocopy along with divorce records for any previous marriages of either parent.
+If you have ever been convicted of a crime: Court and criminal records, and a photocopy.
+If you have served in any country's military: Military records and a photocopy.
+If you are adopted: Adoption papers or custody documents, and a photocopy.
+If you are the petitioner's stepchild: The original marriage certificate of the petitioner and your biological parent, and a photocopy, along with the original and a copy of divorce records for any previous marriages of either parent.